WaheedHafez/Secure-Keychain/README.md

 The items's 'key' represents the meta-data for that value.

-Each 'value' is encrypted individually using AEM_GCM authenticated encryption algorithm.
+Each 'value' is encrypted individually using AES-GCM authenticated encryption algorithm.
 See [EncryptionService.java](https://github.com/WaheedHafez/Secure-Keychain/blob/master/src/keychain/crypto/EncryptionService.java).

 Each 'key' is hashed using HmacSHA256 algorithm to support searching on the encrypted data.
 See [MacService.java](https://github.com/WaheedHafez/Secure-Keychain/blob/master/src/keychain/crypto/MacService.java).